Dana Brundige

 Change requests are not permitted once an elective is accepted, unless there are extenuating circumstances.

-Notification is required no later than six weeks prior to the elective start date.
-Notice of an elective cancellation must be submitted in writing to the Visiting Electives office and the clinical department in which the elective is scheduled.
 As per the National Electives Policy, if a student cancels an elective less than six weeks prior to the start date the home school will be notified in writing.
 Cancelling an elective at this point is deemed unprofessional unless there is just cause.

 The AFMC Student Portal Helpdesk is where you can ask questions, consult help documents, and find general information related to visiting electives in Canada.